-Note: this article was edited, cut and polished for publication on Medium.
-It will contain SPOILERS!
+Note: this article on Final Fantasy XV was edited, cut and polished for publication on Medium.
+It contains SPOILERS!

 Just like my story on NieR: Automata, this reflection may come a little late for the Internet.
 But I hope it can still find its own purpose for someone out there.

 If you’re a fan of its parent JRPG series, you probably bought Final Fantasy XV as it *finally* landed on the market.
 After ten years of dragged development and hopeful anticipation.

 Some of us loved it.
 Intuitively enough, I am among the ones who have something to say — in the other direction entirely.